-- (1) according to the best knowledge, the annual financial statements and the comparative data were prepared in line with the accounting principles, and reflect, truly, reliably, and clearly, the asset and financial position of Energa SA and its financial result.
-The Management Board report on the activity of Energa SA contains a true presentation of developments, achievements and situation of the Company, including a description of key risks and threats; - (2) KPMG Audyt spółka z ograniczoną odpowiedzialnością sp.k., an entity authorized to audit the financial statements, which audited the financial statements of Energa SA for the financial year ended 31 December 2017, was selected in accordance with the applicable regulations.
-That entity as well as the auditors who audited the aforementioned financial statements satisfied the conditions for expressing an unbiased and independent opinion about the audit of the financial statements as required by the binding regulations and professional norms.
+- (1) according to the best knowledge, the annual consolidated financial statements and the comparative data were prepared in line with the accounting principles, and reflect, truly, reliably, and clearly, the asset and financial position of the Energa SA Group and its financial result.
+The Management Board Report on the activity of the Energa SA Group contains a true presentation of developments, achievements, and situation of the Group, including a description of key risks and threats; - (2) KPMG Audyt spółka z ograniczoną odpowiedzialnością sp.k., an entity authorized to audit the financial statements, which audited the consolidated financial statements of the Energa SA Group for the financial year ended 31 December 2017, was selected in accordance with the applicable regulations.
+That entity as well as the auditors who audited the aforementioned financial statements satisfied the conditions for expressing an unbiased and independent opinion about the audit of the consolidated financial statements as required by the binding regulations and professional norms.